verrellvimalaputra/PizzaServeAPI/doc/tooling/README.md

 - What is the purpose of SonarQube?

+SonarQube is a code quality assurance tool that performs in-depth code analysis and generates an analysis report to ensure code reliability.

 - What is the purpose of the quality rules of SonarQube?

+It is used to generate issues to detect bugs, code smells and security vulnerabilities.
+There are four types of rules:
+Code smell (maintainability domain)
+Bug (reliability domain)
+Vulnerability (security domain)
+Security hotspot (security domain)

 - What is the purpose of the quality gates of SonarQube?

+Quality Gates are the set of conditions a project must meet before it should be pushed to further environments.
+It tells us if the code meets the minimum level of quality required for the project.

 ## Run SonarLint on your local Computer